-The Thrynn are a bi-pedal, carnivorous, reptilian race.
+1.2.3 Thrynn: The Thrynn are a bi-pedal, carnivorous, reptilian race.
 Although graceful, with long necks and tails, they are very muscular and are covered with tough protective scales.
-They range in color from green to grey and are approximately 1-1/2 meters in height.
+They range in color from green to grey and are approximately $1^{1/2}$ meters in height.
 Like Humans, they have an internal skeleton, and two forward set eyes.
 The Thrynn are cultured and diplomatic, but are said to be devious and cunning.
-For no apparent reason, they harbor an ancient animosity for the Elowan.
-The plant people, in turn, have little love for the Thrynn (see note below).
+For no apparent reason, they harbor an ancient animosity towards the Elowan.
+The plant people, in turn, have little love for the

+Thrynn.
 The Thrynn have a fair overall learning rate and a fair constitution.
-They excell in situations involving protocol and diplomacy.
+They excel in situations involving protocol and diplomacy.

 Durability 06

 Learning Rate 07

 Inherent Aptitude:

 Science Good

 Navigation Good

 Engineering Good

-Communication Excelle
+Communication Excellent

 Medicine Poor